zaproxy/zap-api-docs/source/includes/welcome.md

 ### Client SDKs

 ZAP provides official clients for many languages such as Python, Java, NodeJS, and .Net.
-Visit the following link to view and to download all supported [SDKs](https://github.com/zaproxy/zaproxy/wiki/ApiDetails).
+Visit the following link to view and download all supported [SDKs](https://github.com/zaproxy/zaproxy/wiki/ApiDetails).

 ## Quick Setup Guide